discopop-project/discopop/graph_analyzer/README.md

     --version                   Show version.
 ```

+By default, running the graph analyzer will print out the list of patterns along with OpenMP parallelization suggestions to the standard output.
+You can also obtain the results in JSON format by passing `--json` argument to the Python script.

+### Walkthrough Example
-The **example/** folder contains some precomputed inputs for testing e.g. atax from polybench.
+The **test/** folder contains a number of precomputed inputs for testing the tool, e.g., *atax* from Polybench benchmark suite.

-###Simple example
-Here is example workflow you can try out.
+Here is an example workflow that you can try it out by yourself.

-**example/reduction/** contains source code and precomputed discopop output for a simple reduction loop.
+**test/reduction/** contains source code and precomputed DiscoPoP output for a simple reduction loop.
-The loop itself just sums up all numbers from 1 to n.
+The loop itself sums up all numbers from 1 to n.

-You can run discopop on **main.c** or just use included output.
+You can run DiscoPoP on **main.c** or just use included output.

-After that you can run **main.py** from **graph_analyzer**.
-The **--path** argument should point to the output of the discopop.
+After that, you can run **main.py** from **graph_analyzer**.
+The **--path** argument should point to the output of the DiscoPoP.

-In this example the output for reduction will point to the lines 6-9.
-And it will suggest **pragma omp parallel for** pragma for the loop.
+In this example, the output for reduction will point to the lines 6-9.
+And it will suggest **pragma omp parallel for** OpenMP directive for parallizing the loop.

-Also you will find **i** classified as private variable and **sum** as reduction variable.
-Which results in the following code
+You will also find **i** classified as a private variable and **sum** as a reduction variable.
+Thus, the parallelization directive would be suggested as following:

 ```#pragma omp parallel for private(i) reduction(+:sum)```